-- 17.3 Stifel Nicolaus Europe Limited is registered in England and Wales under number 03719559 and its registered office is at 7th Floor, One Broadgate, London EC2M 2QS.
-Stifel Nicolaus Europe Limited is regulated by the Financial Conduct Authority and is acting in the capacity of sponsor and joint bookrunner to the Company. - 17.4 Stifel Nicolaus Europe Limited has given, and has not withdrawn, its written consent to the issue of this document with the inclusion of its name and references to it in the form and context in which they appear. - 17.5 Cenkos Securities plc is registered in England and Wales under number 05210733 and its registered office is at 6.7.8 Tokenhouse Yard, London EC2R 7AS.
-Cenkos Securities plc is regulated by the Financial Conduct Authority and is acting in the capacity of joint bookrunner to the Company. - 17.6 Cenkos Securities plc has given, and has not withdrawn, its written consent to the issue of this document with the inclusion of its name and references to it in the form and context in which they appear. - 17.7 The Investment Adviser has given, and has not withdrawn, its written consent to the issue of this document with the inclusion of its name and references to it in the form and context in which they appear. - 17.8 There are no patents or other intellectual property rights, licences, industrial, commercial or financial contracts or new manufacturing processes which are material to the Company's business or profitability. - 17.9 As described in paragraph 2.31 of this Part 8 of this document, as at 26 March 2015 (being the latest practicable date prior to publication of this document), the issued and fully paid share capital of the Company was £5,144,502.86 representing 514,450,286 Ordinary Shares of £0.01 par value. - 17.10 The ISIN for the Ordinary Shares is JE00B6173J15.
-The Ordinary Shares are not listed on any other market for securities. - 17.11 As at 26 March 2015 (being the latest practicable date before the publication of this document) there have been no public takeover bids in respect of the Company's share capital since its incorporation. - 17.12 The Company is not aware of any person or persons who, directly or indirectly, jointly or severally, exercises control of the Company, nor is it aware of any arrangements, the operation of which may at a subsequent date result in a change of control of the Company.
+- 13.4 The Investment Adviser has given, and has not withdrawn, its written consent to the issue of this document with the inclusion of its name and references to it in the form and context in which they appear. - 13.5 There are no patents or other intellectual property rights, licences, industrial, commercial or financial contracts or new manufacturing processes which are material to the Company's business or profitability. - 13.6 As described in paragraph 2.2 of this Part 6, as at 14 April 2016 (being the latest practicable date prior to publication of this document), the issued and fully paid share capital of the Company was 594,599,568 Ordinary Shares of £0.01 par value. - 13.7 The Company paid a dividend of: (i) 7.60 per Ordinary Share for the year ended 30 September 2015 (amounting to £39.0 million); (ii) 7.60 per Ordinary Share for the year ended 30 September 2014 (amounting to £29.6 million); and (iii) 7.60 per Ordinary Share for the year ended 30 September 2013 (amounting to £9.9 million). - 13.8 The ISIN for the Ordinary Shares is JE00B6173J15.
+The Ordinary Shares are not listed on any other market for securities. - 13.9 As at the date of this document, the Company is not aware of any person or persons who, directly or indirectly, jointly or severally, exercises control of the Company, nor is it aware of any arrangements, the operation of which may at a subsequent date result in a change of control of the Company.

-18. Documents Available For Inspection
+14 Documents Available For Inspection

-Copies of the following documents will be available for inspection during normal business hours on any day (except Saturdays, Sundays, bank and public holidays) free of charge to the public at the offices of the Company and at the offices of Berwin Leighton Paisner LLP, Adelaide House, London Bridge, London EC4R 9HA from the date of this document until 29 March 2016:
+Copies of the following documents will be available for inspection following receipt of a request made to the company secretary during normal business hours on any day (except Saturdays, Sundays, bank and public holidays) free of charge to the public at the offices of the Company from the date of this document until 17 April 2017:

-- 18.1 the Memorandum and the Articles; and - 18.2 the audited consolidated financial statements of the Company that are incorporated by reference in Part 9 of this document.
+- 14.1 the Memorandum and the Articles; and - 14.2 the annual reports (or, if more recent, any half yearly report) and audited financial statements of the Company that are incorporated by reference in Part 7 of this document.